Gordon Beckham: Minor leagues

 Beckham was selected eighth overall in the 2008 Major League Baseball Draft by the Chicago White Sox.
-Considered the number 1 rated prospect in the Chicago White Sox system at the start of the 2009 season according to Baseball America, Beckham played in the Arizona Fall League for the Peoria Saguaros.
-He lit up the AFL, hitting .394 with 3 HRs and a .468 OBP in 66 at-bats.
-He continued to impress in Spring Training, hitting .270 with 2 HR and 6 RBI in 37 at-bats.
-He forced his way into contention for the Sox' 25-man opening day roster, but it was eventually decided that he should start the season at the Sox' Double-A affiliate, the Birmingham Barons.
-After batting .299 over 38 games with the Barons, Beckham was promoted to Class AAA Charlotte Knights on May 27, 2009 and switched from his natural position at shortstop to third base.
+Considered the number one rated prospect in the White Sox system at the start of the 2009 season according to Baseball America, Beckham played in the Arizona Fall League for the Peoria Saguaros.
+He lit up the AFL, hitting .394 with three home runs and a .468 OBP in 66 at-bats.
+He continued to impress in Spring Training, hitting .270 with two home runs and six RBI in 37 at-bats.
+He forced his way into contention for the Sox' 25-man Opening Day roster, but it was eventually decided that he should start the season at the Sox's Double–A affiliate, the Birmingham Barons.
+After batting .299 over 38 games with the Barons, Beckham was promoted to the Triple–A Charlotte Knights on May 27, 2009 and switched from his natural position at shortstop to third base.
 This was seen as a clear indication that he was being prepared for a Major League call-up, as White Sox third baseman Josh Fields was struggling at the plate and on defense.